Thomas-Walker-Lynch/project-enviroment/README.md

 # `resources`

-## What the heck is this
+## What is it?

-This is for developing C and C++ projects that are placed in .git repos.
+  These are programs for developing C and C++ projects.

-It contains these files, and perhaps others:

   setup        - sets up the environment for a project pull         - fancy shortcut for git pull push         - fancy shortcut for git push makefile     - a genetic makefile makefile-env - default variables for make

+  ### setup

+    This replaces any other script you might be accustom to for entering a ‘virtual environment’.

+    This command will open a new shell with the environment in that shell setup for the project.

+    ```
+      2022-02-25T13:06:24Z
+      lander10@beast§~/resources§
+      > setup Endian
+      Hello Emacs
+      /home/Thomas/repos/bin:/home/Thomas/repos/resources/bin:/home/Thomas/repos/bin:/home/Morpheus/.local/bin:/usr/local/bin:/usr/bin:/bin
+      /home/Thomas/repos/bin:/home/Thomas/repos/resources/bin:/home/Thomas/repos/bin:/home/Morpheus/.local/bin:/usr/local/bin:/usr/bin:/bin

+      2022-02-25T13:06:28Z [Endian]
+      lander10@beast§~/Endian§
+      >
+    ```

+    So for my `ws4` project:

+       > setup ws4
+       >

+    ```
+       st <project> [<project_path>]
+    ```
+    if <project_path> is not given, then <project_path> is set to <project>.

+    If you use the prompt from usr-local-includ dot_bashrc a shell will open with this prompt:

+    ```
+        2020-12-01T14:56:31Z [ws4_master]
+        thomas@localhost§~/projects/ws4_master§
+        >
+    ```

+    On the first line, the time shown is UTC in standard iso8601 format.
+This comes from the ‘/usr/bin/Z’ script.
+We use time stamps of this form for transcripts and logs.

+    On the same line following the time, in square brackets you will see the name of the project.

+    On the second line we have the user name, machine name, and current working directory.

+    Then on the third line we have the prompt, `>`.
+Anything you type after the prompt is taken as the command for the shell.

+  ### pull and push

+    These are short cuts for the git repo commands.
+It is best to use these as it allows us to wrap up other work to be done along with the git repo command.

+    When you have made changes in the project home directory and want to push them back to the repo, first pull on the work from other team members:

+    ```
+       > pull
+    ```

+    You will then have to work out any conflicts if any, as for any git pull.

+    Then push your work back to the repo:

+    ```
+       > push
+    ```

+    Those scripts do the intermediate staging, commit, and push/pull, both for the project and the project environment.
+If things go wrong, you will have to read through the transcripts.
+Sometimes the scripts may be played again, sometime you have to drop back and use `git` directly.

-## Installing the ‘resources_repo'
+## Installing

-Assume we have a top level directory called 'repos', and we have expanded resources_repo into it.

-/home/Thomas/repos/
- ..
- resources_repo/
-   bin/
-   include/
-   lib/
-   media/
-   tmp/
-   LICENSE
-   README.md
-   projects-init.sh

-We are generally allergic to executables in repos, so we begin

   1. make a top level directory for holding all the repos you work on, independent of language, etc.